-Join Aaron F. Ross for an in-depth discussion in this video Cleaning up keyframes, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Cleaning up keyframes, part of Maya: Dynamic Simulations with Bullet Physics.

 …At this point we could actually render our shot,…but there's still a little bit of clean-up that we could do to make it better.…After about frame 75 or so there should be no motion so…we want to delete all the keyframes or these dominoes after that point in time.…I'll select all the cubes in the outline here.…And in the timeline here, hold down shift and…drag across to select all these keyframes up to about frame 75 or so.…And then right click and choose delete.…